Carl-Bertil Laurell

-Carl-Bertil Laurell (born 28 June 1919 in Uppsala, dead 18 September 2001 in Malmö) was a Swedish medical doctor and researcher.
+Carl-Bertil Laurell (born 28 June 1919 in Uppsala, died 18 September 2001 in Malmö) was a Swedish medical doctor and researcher.
 Laurell was Professor of clinical chemistry at Lund University.
-He named the blood plasma protein transferrin, and discovered that an inherited lack of Alpha 1-antitrypsin could lead to emphysema.
+He named the blood plasma protein transferrin, and discovered that an inherited lack of alpha-1 antitrypsin could lead to emphysema.

 In 1976, he was made a member of the Royal Swedish Academy of Sciences.

-Laurell received the Edwin F. Ullman Award from the American Association for Clinical Chemistry on May 4 in 2001.
+Laurell received the Nordic Fernström Prize in 1980, and received the Edwin F. Ullman Award from the American Association for Clinical Chemistry on 4 May 2001.

 He was married to Anna-Britta Laurell, Professor of immunology at Lund university, from 1946 until her death in 2000.
 The couple had six children.
 He died on 18 September 2001.

+A street at Skåne University Hospital in Malmö is named after him.